vishnunairjanardhan/democms/src/content/posts/innovations-in-e-commerce.md

 <h2>Improved attribution models</h2>

 The buyer’s journey is never straightforward, isn’t it?
-Your customers traverse through a variety of <a href="https://www.99minds.io/blog/6-mothers-day-marketing-ideas-for-ecommerce-businesses" target="_blank">marketing channels</a>, like emails, <a href="https://www.facebook.com/" target="_blank">Facebook</a>, <a href="https://www.instagram.com/" target="_blank">Instagram</a>, etc., before they buy from your store.
+Your customers traverse through a variety of marketing channels, like emails, <a href="https://www.facebook.com/" target="_blank">Facebook</a>, <a href="https://www.instagram.com/" target="_blank">Instagram</a>, etc., before they buy from your store.
 So who do you attribute the sale to?
 Most eCommerce retailers attribute the sale to the last channel that the customer clicked before the purchase.
 The chances are that it might not always be the one that heavily contributed to the sale.

 The problem with the above scenario is that the eCommerce site ends up spending ad money on the last-clicked channel.
 Thankfully, there are on-platform attribution modeling platforms that send real-time attribution tracking to a dashboard.
 It helps the business see the emails, ads, videos, <a href="https://www.99minds.io/blog/how-to-use-gift-cards-in-sms-marketing" target="_blank">SMSes</a>, etc., that the visitor viewed and track them through to the point of conversion.
 This level of accuracy helps marketers spend their ad dollars on channels that create the most impact.